6 Tips to Mitigate Construction Project Risks

 Also, if your project timeline is too tight, experienced insurance companies will recognize the rushed completion dates and charge higher premiums.
 When projects are on a tight schedule, subcontractors feel rushed, which leads to a higher risk of injuries or accidents, forcing the insurer to charge you more for the specified coverage.

 Tip #5 – Understand Your Contract & Check for Correct Coverage

 The contracts in place can vary based on the project, scope, or third party.
 The risk management team must know which coverages are acceptable for each contract.
 Make sure your team is knowledgeable and trained to identify inaccurate insurance exclusions and endorsements, as well as review policies against the contract to ensure compliance.

-Make sure to read over the policy and check for any misspelling’s, inaccurate contact information, accurate policy dates are in place, and if the broker is still active with the provided policy.
-Also, set up a reminder to request an updated COI from the sub a month in advance of the policy expiration date to ensure compliance.
+Make sure to read over the policy and check for any misspellings, inaccurate contact information, accurate policy dates are in place, and if the broker is still active with the provided policy.
+Also, it is important to start reminding subcontractors that their COIs need to be updated at least a month in advance.
+With SmartCompliance, this process is automatic.